BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/1- Lab Overview/SAI_scheduling.rst

     class V,W,X dashed

-Study Initiation
+Study initiation
 ****************
-Initial Consultation
+Initial consultation
 ====================
 To initiate a research project utilizing equipment from the SAI Core, please contact maylis.boitet@nyu.edu to arrange an initial consultation and assess project feasibility.
 The email should include a concise project description and specify the imaging resource intended for use.

-Project Registration
+Project registration
 ====================
 Upon completion of the consultation, please submit the online project registration form https://forms.gle/d3xRyphopVUj6PwW6.
 You will then receive an email containing the relevant Standard Operating Procedures (SOPs) for SAI operations, imaging procedures, and material transfer.
 These documents must be reviewed and signed during your initial imaging session or training.

-Training and Scheduling
+Training and scheduling
 ***********************
 The SAI Core offers both user-operated and staff-assisted imaging services, depending on the type of equipment and the specific requirements of the study.

-User-Operated Imaging
+User-operated imaging
 =====================
-Equipment Training
+Equipment training
 -------------------
 Users are required to schedule a training session with Maylis Boitet, which will cover equipment utilization, including a technology overview, data acquisition and analysis procedures, and emergency shutdown protocols.
 Upon completion of the